alamehan/nice-list/README.md

   * [Subtitle Translator](https://www.syedgakbar.com/projects/dst) - Quickly translate subtitles from one language to other language.
   * [ttsMP3](https://ttsmp3.com/) - Easily convert your written text into natural sounding voice in up to 50 different languages.
   * [Pastebin](https://pastebin.com/) - Pastebin is a website where you can store text online for a set period of time.
   * [Bitly](https://bitly.com/) - Shorten, create and share trusted, powerful links for your business.
+Create click-worthy links.
   * [Linktree](https://linktr.ee/) - free bio link tool used by the world's best brands, creators and influencers.
   * [Small PDF](https://smallpdf.com/) - All-in-one (convert, compress, merge, split and edit) easy-to-use online PDF tools.
-  * [Vector Magic](https://vectormagic.com/) - Easily Convert JPG, PNG, GIF Files to PDF, SVG, EPS Vectors.
+  * [Vector Magic](https://vectormagic.com/) - The world's best full-color auto-tracer.
+Easily convert JPG/PNG/GIF to PDF/SVG/EPS Vectors.
   * [Google Earth](https://www.google.com/intl/id/earth/) - 3D representation of Earth based primarily on satellite imagery - Allows you to "fly".
-  * [IsItDownRightNow?](https://www.isitdownrightnow.com/) - Monitors the status of your favorite web sites and checks whether they are down or not.
+  * [IsItDownRightNow?](https://www.isitdownrightnow.com/) - Monitors the status of websites and checks whether they are down or not.
   * [HaveIBeenPwned](https://haveibeenpwned.com/) - Check if you have an account that has been compromised in a data breach.

 <hr>